Framework

 - Organizations without executive sponsorship

-If you plan to deploy AI, start with readiness.
+If you plan to deploy AI, start with capital risk.

 A clear decision and a 90-day plan beat another pilot.